stilyana-petrova/ctf-writeups/README.md

-# ctf-writeups
+# CTF Writeups 🕵️‍♂️🏴

-A collection of my personal CTF writeups: HackTheBox, TryHackMe, Vulnhub and others.
+Welcome to my personal collection of CTF challenge solutions!
+Here I document how I solved various challenges from different CTFs.
+These writeups are for educational purposes only.

+I'm developing my pentesting methodology and using my ideas of solving the challenges.